libretro/docs/docs/guides/netplay-faq.md

 ### Does it support more than one player on one computer?

 - Yes!
-See [Mutliple Controllers Guide](netplay-multiple-controllers.md) for more details.
+See [Multiple Controllers Guide](netplay-multiple-controllers.md) for more details.

 ### Does it support the host spectating while a client performs as player 1?

 - Yes!
-By default, the host is always assigned Controller 1, but see [Mutliple Controllers Guide](netplay-multiple-controllers.md) on how a client can 'Request Device' to be controller 1.
+By default, the host is always assigned Controller 1, but see [Multiple Controllers Guide](netplay-multiple-controllers.md) on how a client can 'Request Device' to be controller 1.

 ### What do you need for RetroArch netplay to work?